watson-developer-cloud/assistant-simple/README.md

 After your app is installed and running, experiment with it to see how it responds.

-The chat interface is on the left, and the JSON that the JavaScript code receives from the Watson Assistant service is on the right.
+The chat interface is on the left, and the JSON that the JavaScript code receives from the Conversation service is on the right.
 Your questions and commands are interpreted using a small set of sample data trained with the following intents:

     turn_on
     turn_off